paul-linked/Hacktoberfest/README.md

 # Hacktoberfest
-This repository containes 100 questions with codes in java.
+This repository containes 100 questions for java.

 Inspired by badal74